 In 2012, parishes and schools in the Archdiocese of Washington contributed $62,142.61, nearly double the contributions from 2011!
 We will not have the total for 2013 until November 2013.

 Seventy-five percent of contributions help the poor and vulnerable outside our country through CRS and provides clean drinking water, educates children, trains farmers in sustainable agriculture, promotes maternal and infant health, and assists small business owners.

 Twenty-five percent of contributions address local hunger and poverty.
-From the funds collected in the 2012 Rice Bowl collection, 18 parish food pantries received grants to support their critical work.
+From the funds collected in the 2012 Rice Bowl collection, 18 parish food pantries in the Archdiocese received grants to support their critical work.
 Funds were distributed regionally based on the percentage of Rice Bowl contributions submitted by that county or city.

 CRS Rice Bowl in the Media

 Check out these stories highlighting CRS Rice Bowl in our Archdiocese: